pocomane/brewed-in-the-apocalypse/bita.md

   character should known, etc.
-- With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from the trade-offs.
+- With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from the twists.
 - Respond to the character actions with challenging circumstances and occasional rewards.
 - Continously ask question to the players, and build on their answers; you may